 Respondents were asked to indicate their connection to the parish and, where applicable, were able to indicate more than one connection.
 All respondents answered this question.

-Four respondents have close family (described on the survey form as parents, siblings or children) in the parish and four currently live in the parish.
-Just one of the respondents was born in the parish.
+Six of the seven respondents currently live in the parish, three have close family (described on the survey form as parents, siblings or children) in the parish, and three were born in the parish.